ConnorMacD/HalloweenEvent-Spigot/Readme.md

 ### Deleting a Halloween chest

 1. Have OP rights, or the permission 'halloweenevent.all'.
-2. Either break the chest, which will delete the chest's functionality, or use the '/halloweenchest delete' command.
+2. Use the '/halloweenchest delete' command.
 3. Punch the chest to remove the chest's functionality while keeping the chest intact.

 ## Dependencies